 Now for some jewelry, some bling, some LIGHTS.

-Our room was wired so that you could plug in a lamp to a dedicated outlet and turn it off and on when entering a room.
-One problem, because of the layout it wasn’t possible for us to put a lamp in that dedicated outlet, so for 13 years I’ve had to creep into my room in the dark (which in Ohio is most of the year).
+Our room was wired to a dedicated outlet and turn it off and on when entering a room.
+One problem, because of the layout it wasn’t possible for us to put a lamp in that dedicated outlet.
+So, for 13 years I’ve had to creep into my room in the dark (which in Ohio is most of the year).
 JC and I wanted to be able to enter the room and turn on a light.
 Not too much to ask, right?

-About a year ago, I won a pair of matching antique brass chandeliers and one of them was going in my room.
+About a year ago, I won a pair of matching antique brass chandeliers.
+One of them was going in my room.
 The other is yet to be determined if it’ll be for our girls’ room or my kitchen.
 These poor things had to hang out for a year in my basement. tsk.

-We planned to center the chandy, so after adding the correct wiring setup, we just cut a hole and braced the opening to hold the fixture.
+We planned to center the chandy, so after adding the correct wiring setup, we just cut a hole.
+Then, we brace the opening to hold the fixture.
 Don’t you love our audience?